 One of the most overlooked parts of a project is what happens when it’s gone live.
 In the euphoria and excitement of delivering a project, scheduling the effective close of a project is sometimes overlooked.
 All too often a project plan will end with a single milestone, the project live date.
 While a project might be live, it’s not over.
-In fact, the end of the first phase of a project should really just be signalling the start of the next phase.
-In this section, we’ll explore how you can ensure your project plans account for the complexities of the post ‘go live’ phases of a project.
+In fact, the end of the first phase of a project should really just be signaling the start of the next phase.

 10. Milestones & Baselines

 Keep your project on track using milestones so that the project team and client are clear about key dates.
 Monitor progress using baselines to keep tracking your progress against your original project plan.

 In order to help you keep track of whether or not your project is running on schedule, make sure your project is littered with milestones, so that when the project starts, everyone is clear about what progress looks like, and so that it becomes clear very quickly if the project is running behind schedule.
 Using milestones ensure that when the project starts, the project team and the client are clear about the key dates the project needs to hit to stay on track.

 Not sure where to begin?